hapax/hapax.github.io/assets/hyperlaunch.md

 What started a couple of days ago as a light-hearted tribute to the pioneering spirit of Elon Musk has, by this point, become a circus of highbrow oomism.
 I hope you've enjoyed it; I certainly have.
-Please leave a comment or drop me an email if you have any suggestions for getting this out of the wonderland
+Please leave a comment or drop me an email if you spot any errors, or have suggestions for improving the design, and taking us from a world of kerosene and boosters to a frisbee sucked by a vacuum cleaner up a French press to deliver rockets through a camera lens and into space, our hyperlauncher to the stars.